 Recording

-Record your E2E tests.
+Record your virtual display.

-Watch them back.
+Watch it back.

-from thea import RecorderClient client = RecorderClient("http://localhost:9123") client.start_display() with client.recording("login_test"): # run your browser test pass client.download_recording("login_test", "login_test.mp4")
+from thea import RecorderClient client = RecorderClient("http://localhost:9123") client.start_display() with client.recording("login_test"): # run your application pass client.download_recording("login_test", "login_test.mp4")

-client = Recorder::Client.new("http://localhost:9123") client.start_display client.recording("login_test") do # run your browser test end client.download_recording("login_test", "login_test.mp4")
+client = Recorder::Client.new("http://localhost:9123") client.start_display client.recording("login_test") do # run your application end client.download_recording("login_test", "login_test.mp4")

-client := recorder.NewClient("http://localhost:9123") client.StartDisplay(ctx) stop, _ := client.Recording(ctx, "login_test") defer stop() // run your browser test client.DownloadRecordingToFile(ctx, "login_test", "login_test.mp4")
+client := thea.NewClient("http://localhost:9123") client.StartDisplay(ctx) stop, _ := client.Recording(ctx, "login_test") defer stop() // run your application client.DownloadRecordingToFile(ctx, "login_test", "login_test.mp4")

-import { RecorderClient } from "thea-recorder"; const client: RecorderClient = new RecorderClient({ url: "http://localhost:9123", }); await client.startDisplay(); await client.recording("login_test", async () => { // run your Playwright test }); await client.downloadRecordingToFile("login_test", "login_test.mp4");
+import { RecorderClient } from "thea-recorder"; const client: RecorderClient = new RecorderClient({ url: "http://localhost:9123", }); await client.startDisplay(); await client.recording("login_test", async () => { // run your application }); await client.downloadRecordingToFile("login_test", "login_test.mp4");

-const { RecorderClient } = require("thea-recorder"); const client = new RecorderClient({ url: "http://localhost:9123" }); await client.startDisplay(); await client.recording("login_test", async () => { // run your browser test }); await client.downloadRecordingToFile("login_test", "login_test.mp4");
+const { RecorderClient } = require("thea-recorder"); const client = new RecorderClient({ url: "http://localhost:9123" }); await client.startDisplay(); await client.recording("login_test", async () => { // run your application }); await client.downloadRecordingToFile("login_test", "login_test.mp4");

 # start display and record recorder start-display recorder start-recording --name login_test # run your test, then stop and download recorder stop-recording recorder download --name login_test -o login_test.mp4